- About Glasgow

 - Creative Industries

-Powerhouse of the Scottish economy and host of the 2014 Commonwealth Games.
+Powerhouse of the Scottish economy and successful host of the 2014 Commonwealth Games.
 Glasgow is the cultural, sporting and academic heart of Scotland and one of Europe’s most vibrant and cosmopolitan cities.

 Scotland’s largest city, with a population of nearly 600,000, Glasgow contributes approximately 18 billion GBP in GVA to the Scottish economy annually.
 Almost 17,000 companies make their home in Glasgow; together they generate a turnover of 31,101 million GBP each year.